How Much House is Too Much? A Different Approach to House Hunting

 Build your projection model.
 This will involve a bit of spreadsheet work.
 If that’s not really your thing, you can work with your financial planner or financial advisor to develop financial projections to see if you are on track with your savings to fund your future goals.
 You should project the amount of savings each year over your lifetime and the earnings rate on those savings to determine if each of your goals has been funded.
 Start with projecting mortgage payments equal to your current rent, and the projections should account for your down payment.
 If the projections show you are on track with your savings with some cushion, then you can afford to take on a higher mortgage payment.
 If you aren’t on target yet, then perhaps you should take on a lower mortgage to increase your savings rate.

 Many people look at the after-tax mortgage payment for projections, but this can be problematic.
 Each mortgage payment is part interest payment and part principal payment.
 As time goes on, your interest deduction decreases over time, as principal payments become a larger and larger part of each payment.
-As well, it’s possible that the mortgage deduction could be partially or fully eliminated by Congress in the future.
+The maximum deductible mortgage decreased from $1,000,000 to $750,000 in December of 2017 as a result of the TCJA as well, so it’s possible the mortgage deduction could be further reduced or fully eliminated by Congress in the future.
 Your advisor may have software like eMoney that accounts for the changes in the mortgage deduction over time.

 Change the assumptions.
 Projections can be very useful, but life can be unpredictable.
 Run various scenario analyses: what if you or your spouse lost your job for say six months?
 What if you had to retire earlier?
 What does this do to your retirement projections?
 How would $100,000 more or less in a mortgage affect reaching your other goals?
 Projections are only as good as their inputs, but projections can be helpful in making important life decisions and can be helpful in understanding the trade-offs of certain decisions.
 For example, the projection model might show that buying a home that’s $900,000 instead of $700,000 would mean working until 67 years old instead of 65 years old.
 A properly built projection model can help illustrate those trade-offs right away.

+Downsize in Retirement?
 A lot of us have been told to stretch and buy the biggest house we can afford.
 Downsizing in retirement is often the justification for buying a house you may not be able to afford.
 This can backfire, as your house shouldn't be your retirement plan.
 Downsizing in retirement usually doesn't work out like people envision it will.
 Convincing your spouse that you need to sell the house and move to a different neighborhood can be hard to pull off.
 As well, selling the house at the onset of your retirement could coincide with a down market.
+Downsizing to fund retirement puts the success of one's entire retirement at the mercy of market conditions of one real estate transaction.
+Baby Boomers are entering retirement in droves, and a wave of retirees looking to downsize their homes to fund their retirement could end badly for the single family home market.

 Overall, when determining how much you can afford, a properly built projection model can avoid bad real estate decisions and put you on track to achieving all of your goals.

 David Wilson, CFP®, CFA, CDFA®, CCFC is a New York City-based CERTIFIED FINANCIAL PLANNER™ Practitioner & Wealth Advisor at Watts Capital.
-He can be reached at (917) 843-4366 and firstname.lastname@example.org.
+He can be reached at email@example.com.